Torn between a luxury hybrid or a super science-backed all-foam? This DreamCloud Premier vs. Nolah comparison should help you find your dream bed.

 This all-foam mattress ships compressed in a box.

-The cover is a Viscose and polyester blend that should promote cooling by wicking moisture away so the sleeper stays cool and dry.
+The cover is made from botanic origin Tencel™ material that should promote cooling by wicking moisture away so the sleeper stays cool and dry.
 This mattress is 10 inches in height.

 - The top layer contains a 2-inch Cooling Nolah AirFoam™.
 This material is designed to promote airflow, which should aid in cooling and prevent you from overheating as you sink into the gentle cradle of this foam.